katxeus/civic-participation-network/README.md

 ## News and Publication
 Everything is to be summed up as news and media publication timeline with thought provoking pieces to scrutinze service delivery with the ability for citizen reacions.
-Socialfied platform where citizens can engage leaders
+Socialfied platform where citizens can engage leaders in threaded chats, feeds, media, posts eyc